-Distributions of net investment income, including distributions of net short-term capital gains are taxable to shareholders as ordinary income or, for non-corporate shareholders, as qualified dividend income.
+Distributions of net investment income, including distributions of net short-term capital gains are taxable to shareholders as ordinary income.
 Distributions from the Fund's net capital gain (i.e., the excess of the Fund's net long-term capital gains over its net short-term capital losses) are taxable to shareholders as long-term capital gains regardless of the length of time shares have been held.
-In general, to the extent that the Fund receives qualified dividend income, the Fund may report a portion of the dividends it pays as qualified dividend income, which for non-corporate shareholders is subject to U.S. federal income tax rates of up to 20%.
-Qualified dividend income is, in general, dividend income from taxable domestic corporations and certain foreign corporations (i.e., foreign corporations incorporated in a possession of the United States or in certain countries with a comprehensive tax treaty with the United States, and foreign corporations if the stock with respect to which the dividend was paid is readily tradable on an established securities market in the United States).
+In general, to the extent that the Fund receives QDI, the Fund may report a portion of the dividends it pays as QDI, which for non-corporate shareholders is subject to U.S. federal income tax rates of up to 20%.
+QDI is, in general, dividend income from taxable domestic corporations and certain foreign corporations (i.e., foreign corporations incorporated in a possession of the United States or in certain countries with a comprehensive tax treaty with the United States, and foreign corporations if the stock with respect to which the dividend was paid is readily tradable on an established securities market in the United States).
 A dividend will not be treated as qualified dividend income to the extent that (i) the shareholder has not held the shares on which the dividend was paid for more than 60 days during the 121-day period that begins on the date that is 60 days before the date on which the shares become "ex-dividend" with respect to such dividend, (ii) the shareholder is under an obligation (whether pursuant to a short sale or otherwise) to make related payments with respect to substantially similar or related property, or (iii) the shareholder elects to treat such dividend as investment income under section 163(d)(4)(B) of the Code.
 The holding period requirements described in this paragraph apply to shareholders' investments in the Fund and to the Fund's investments in underlying dividend-paying stocks.
-Distributions received by the Fund from another RIC will be treated as qualified dividend income only to the extent so reported by such other RIC.
-If 95% or more of the Fund's gross income (calculated without taking into account net capital gain derived from sales or other dispositions of stock or securities) consists of qualified dividend income, the Fund may report all distributions of such income as qualified dividend income.
-Because the Fund's income is derived primarily from interest rather than dividends, it is generally not expected that a significant portion of its distributions will be treated as qualified dividend income.
+Distributions received by the Fund from another RIC will be treated as QDI only to the extent so reported by such other RIC.
+If 95% or more of the Fund's gross income (calculated without taking into account net capital gain derived from sales or other dispositions of stock or securities) consists of QDI, the Fund may report all distributions of such income as QDI.
+Because a significant portion of the Fund's income is derived from interest rather than dividends, it is generally expected that only a portion of its distributions will be treated as QDI.

 The Fund will only be eligible to pass through to shareholders the tax-exempt character of its income from debt obligations that generate interest exempt from U.S. Federal income tax if at least 50% of the value of the Fund's total assets at the close of each quarter of its taxable years consists of such debt obligations.
 It is not anticipated that the Fund will be eligible to distribute exempt-interest dividends to shareholders.

-Dividends paid by the Fund that are attributable to dividends received by the Fund from domestic corporations may qualify for the dividends-received deduction for corporate shareholders of the Fund.
-Because the Fund's income is derived primarily from interest rather than dividends, it is generally not expected that any portion of its distributions will be eligible for the dividends-received deduction.
+Dividends paid by the Fund that are attributable to dividends received by the Fund from domestic corporations may qualify for the DRD for corporate shareholders of the Fund.
+Because a significant portion of the Fund's income is derived from interest rather than dividends, it is generally expected that only a portion of its distributions will be eligible for the DRD.